qmtran/openstack-labs/devstack/README.md

 ## Lab 0 - Document Lab IP addresses

-Your instructor will provide two IP addresses for this lab.
+Your instructor will provide two public IP addresses for this lab.

          | **Controller**    | **Compute**     |
 -------- | ------------- | ----------- |